Date of Award

 Thus, to remedy ministry burnout, ministers must choose to live within healthy limits, avoiding temptations toward omnipotence, omniscience, and independence.
 Finally, this dissertation offers an artifact, namely a spiritual formation program, to combat ministry burnout that utilizes an interdisciplinary approach, founded upon a biblical anthropology.
 This artifact focuses on honoring human limitations as a way to combat burnout resulting in vibrant, effective, enduring ministry.
 This dissertation gleans information and lived experiences from ministers from various nonprofit organizations in Portland, Oregon.
 The majority of burnout research and focus of application pertain to the ministry of Portland Rescue Mission, the largest Christian nonprofit homeless ministry in Portland, OR.

 Abaria, Dominic, "Combating Ministry Burnout By Honoring Human Limitations" (2021).
-Seminary Doctoral Programs.
+Doctor of Ministry.
 427.